-At the end of the day, a story is good if it convinces the decision-maker to choose it over the competing story.
+At the end of the day, a story is good if the decision-maker chooses it over the competing story.

 Storytelling in Disability Claims

 Disability claims, by and large, use the adversarial system.
 When deciding your claim, the decision-maker is presented with two competing narratives: the one you tell and the one from the disability benefits provider.
-Your narrative is about why the claim should be approved and their narrative is about why it should be denied.
+Your narrative is about why the claim should be approved, and your narrative is about why it should be denied.

 If you hadn’t considered the disability claim or appeal process to be an exercise in storytelling, you are certainly not alone.
-In fact, one of the biggest mistakes we see is that people prepare their applications and appeals without really thinking about the story they want to tell.
+In fact, one of the biggest mistakes we see is when people prepare their appeals without thinking about the story they want to tell.